MattLemmon/ch_loader/README.txt

 1. Move all the example files into the /ch_examples folder.
-    I think the $LOAD_PATH needs to be specified in order to accomplish this....
+    I think $LOAD_PATH needs to be specified in order to accomplish this....
                         COMPLETED!
 I figured it out!!
 Yes!!